Craft Carpentry & Joinery - Architectural Joinery Apprenticeship Level 3

 How will I be assessed?

-• 90-minute interview based on your portfolio of evidence.
+• 90-minute interview based on the portfolio that you have completed during your apprenticeship

 Additional costs